inno-devops-labs/F24-intro-labs/submission4.md

 ... etc ...
 ```

 2. **Simulation.** Arch's pacman doesn't have a single command that exactly matches 'apt-get install -s ...', but using a combination of pactree, pacman -Si, and pacman -S can provide all required dependencies.
-To demonstrate simulating, I deleted some packages from yay dependencies (git), so that they could be displayed as "to be installed for yay package":
+To demonstrate simulating, I deleted some packages from yay dependencies (git), so that they could be displayed as "to be installed for yay package" (Packages row):

 ```
 sudo pacman -S yay